nice-digital/MAS/README.md

 However, the easiest way to run the [lambdas](#lambdas) via Visual Studio and the [rest of the app](#rest-of-the-app) via Docker:

 ### Lambdas
+Firstly build the AWS Sam template - this represents the architecture of the application (For more info: https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-template-basics.html).
+To build the template open command prompt (not bash) within the MAS/lambda directory and the command:
+`sam build -t serverless.template`

+Next run the lambda execution environmention via SAM CLI with this command ```sam local start-api```

+Now get a copy of user-securets.json from a member of the MAS team.
+Open up [lambdas/MAS.sln](lambdas/MAS.sln) in Visual Studio and right click the MAS project in solution explorer before selecting "Manage user secrets".
+In the blank file that opens paste in the contents from user-securets.json.

-Open up [lambdas/MAS.sln](lambdas/MAS.sln) in Visual Studio, restore packages and run the *MAS* project.
+Restore packages and run the *MAS* project.
 This runs up a mock API gateway on http://localhost:61233 via IIS express.

 > Note: you will need to reference the NICE NuGet server(s) to be able to restore packages.

 ### Rest of the app
+Before starting the docker containers the environmental variables creating.
+These live in the .env file which docker uses for variable replacement.
+(For more info read: https://docs.docker.com/compose/environment-variables/#the-env-file)
+To create the variables get a copy of the .env file from a member of the MAS team and replace the some of the variables to make them relivant to you.
+Place this it in the root MAS directory.

 Install Docker and run `docker-compose up` from the root of the repository.
 This creates: